abishekmuthian/gaitanalyzer/README.md

 Gait Analyzer implements the algorithm published in the paper titled [Automated Gait Analysis Based on a Marker-Free Pose Estimation Model](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10384445/).

-This algorithm for gait analysis is shown to be as realiable as a motion capture system for most scenarios.
+This algorithm for gait analysis is shown to be as reliable as a motion capture system for most scenarios.

 Gait Analyzer further uses llama2 large language model to interpret the gait data to the end user in simple terms.